john-thuo1/john-thuo1/README.md

 - 👋 Hi, I’m @john thuo
-- 👀 I’m interested in Web Development, Machine Learning and Database Systems and Design
+- 👀 I’m interested in Web Development, Machine Learning, Database Systems and Design, and Poetry(https://github.com/john-thuo1/Poetry)
 - 🌱 I’m currently learning backend web development in Django
 - 💞️ I’m looking to collaborate on ongoing open-source projects in Web Development or Machine Learning in Python or Julia.
 - 📫 Contact me at j.mwangi@alustudent.com or engjohnthuo@gmail.com